LeeEd1/MS3-project/README.md

 ### Landing Page:

 ![Landing page](/static/images/readme-img/landing-page.png)
-Above is the landing page the new/registered user will see which features a full navbar to browse accessible pages and if a new user the necessary links to register if interested.
+Above is the landing page the new/registered user will see which features a full navbar to browse accessible pages.
+It allows a new user to register to the site using the necessary links if interested.

 ![User landing](/static/images/readme-img/user-home.png)
 Above is the home page existing users will see which features a full navbar to view all the accessible pages.